ahmetdursun/spring-restbucks/readme.md

 ### Spring Security / Spring Session

-The `spring-session` branch contains additional configuration to secure the service using Spring Security, HTTP Basic authentication and Spring Session's HTTP header based session strategy to allow clients to obtain a security token via the `X-Auth-Tocken` header and using that for subsequent requests.
+The `spring-session` branch contains additional configuration to secure the service using Spring Security, HTTP Basic authentication and Spring Session's HTTP header based session strategy to allow clients to obtain a security token via the `X-Auth-Token` header and using that for subsequent requests.

 If you check out the branch and run the sample you should be able to follow this interaction (I am using [HTTPie](https://github.com/jakubroztocil/httpie) here)